ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## What checks are needed by parent?
 The parent upon receiving a signal that it check the child for desire for DS record publication.
 The basic tests include,
-    1. The zone is signed
+    1. Is the zone is signed
     2. The zone has a CDS signed by a KSK referenced in the current DS, referring to a at least one key in the current DNSKEY RRset
     3. All the name-servers for the zone agree on the CDS RRset contents

-Parents can have additional tests, defined delays, queries over TCP, ensure zone delegation best practice as per [@!I-D.wallstrom-dnsop-dns-delegation-requirements#00] and even ask the DNS Operator to prove they can add data to the zone, or provide a code that is tied to the affected zone.
+Parents can perform additional tests, defined delays, queries over TCP, ensure zone delegation best practice as per [@!I-D.wallstrom-dnsop-dns-delegation-requirements#00] and even ask the DNS Operator to prove they can add data to the zone, or provide a code that is tied to the affected zone.
 The protocol is partially-synchronous,